Daily Pulse - 2026-03-09

 2.1 Energy geopolitics structurally matters more: treat “energy security” as a core macro factor again

-• CALL: BULLISH (Energy sector relative to broad equities: XLE vs SPY)
+• CALL BULLISH XLE/SPY (Energy sector relative to broad equities: XLE vs SPY)

 • Why it matters: The Macro Report’s core claim is that the U.S. net-exporter shift changes who “wins” from higher oil; even if oil mean-reverts, the market is repricing geopolitical energy risk premia.